X

 Feudal Lords’ Gardens – Japanese Garden

-After the long time of warring states, people began to enjoy a sense of peace during the Edo period (1603-1868).
+After a long time of warring states, people began to enjoy a sense of peace during the Edo period (1603-1868).
 Many feudal lords competed for their prominent gardens.
-Most of them are large enough to include a tea house, bridges, and gazebos.
+Most are large enough to include a tea house, bridges, and gazebos.

 We can say this is the grand sum of the traditional Japanese gardens.
 It adopted various elements of gardens in the past.

-This is the period when common citizens began to have their gardens at home.
-The gardening culture flourished, more than 200 gardening books were published.
+This is when common citizens began to have their gardens at home.
+The gardening culture flourished, and more than 200 gardening books were published.

-Professional gardeners were growing plum trees, cherry blossoms, camellias, and morning glories and they became pretty popular among people.
+Professional gardeners grew plum trees, cherry blossoms, camellias, and morning glories, and they became pretty popular.

 Japanese Garden Design Elements and Principles

-Almost all the elements indicate some kind of symbolism, which makes it interesting to watch the Japanese garden.
+Almost all the elements indicate some symbolism, making watching the Japanese garden interesting.

 The design principles are see-through once you look at its elements.

-Overall, the designer creates the micro Cosmo, let us enjoy exploring his garden like solving a mystery.
+Overall, the designer creates the micro Cosmo, letting us enjoy exploring his garden like solving a mystery.

 Stones